timothymhuang/timothymhuang/README.md

-# About ME
+# About Me
 My name is Timothy.
 I am a human.

-# What this repostiory is.
+# What this repostiory is
 Welcome to my GitHub repository

 This is where I put any random stuff I'm doing that I want to share.